 BURNCO proceeds with Project Enable, a complete replacement of its ERP and front end systems to provide for growth into its second century of operations.

 BURNCO expands Calgary Ready Mix business with the acquisition of the assets of Four Start Concrete and Construction.

 BURNCO celebrated it's 100th Anniversary on June 21, 2012!

 BURNCO acquires Saskatoon’s Taylor Concrete Group and commence operations in Texas with the acquisition of Gateway Concrete.

 Scott Burns assumes the Chairman’s role and Mike Powell becomes the new CEO.
-BURNCO commences operations in Prince Rupert and expands it's footprint in Texas with the acquisitions of Image Concrete Inc. and Lucky’s Redi-Mix.
+BURNCO commences operations in Prince Rupert, along with expanding it's footprint in Texas with the acquisitions of Image Concrete Inc. and Lucky’s Redi-Mix.